top of page

 Along with the behavior observation, there is a parent-teacher conference with the principal, vice-principal, and head of the English department.
 The main questions asked at this meeting are: Is there a significant discrepancy between the educational content desired by the parents and the educational activities of YES?

 We will look at issues of "compatibility", such as over-interference with students and frequent complaints to the school.
 In addition, we will provide "assistant teachers" (paid; one per month, depending on the frequency of assistance) during classes for students with strong characteristics or literacy or other problems that may prevent them from progressing in their studies.
-Depending on the frequency of the assistance, we may consult with you to assign an "assistant teacher" (for a fee, ranging from 10,000 yen per month to a maximum of 40,000 yen per month).
+Depending on the frequency of the assistance, we may consult with you to assign an "assistant teacher".

 In the past, there have been cases in which students have had an assistant teacher for a year and a half after entering the school, but the frequency has gradually decreased and the assistant teacher is no longer needed.

 During the parent-teacher conferences, we will also explain the various risks that may occur after enrollment (fights among students, injuries, incompatibility with certain teachers, etc.), but please do not feel anxious.
-We believe that students will stay longer if they discuss and agree with us about cases of trouble beforehand, rather than accepting an admission easily and later having trouble saying, "It was not supposed to be like this.”
+We believe that students will adjust faster if we can discuss and agree upon cases of trouble beforehand, rather than accepting an admission easily and later having trouble saying, "It was not supposed to be like this.”

 We will also inform parents about the advantages and disadvantages of small class sizes and of being a private free school, not a Ministry of Education, Culture, Sports, Science and Technology (MEXT) Article 1 school.